Mkwenje/SecureVault/README.md

 2. Create a database user

+Open Database Access and create a database user for SecureVault.

-Create an Atlas database user for the application.
-This is separate from the email/password used to sign in to the Atlas website.
+[!NOTE]The MongoDB database user is separate from the email address and password used to sign in to the MongoDB Atlas website.

-Grant the user read/write access to the database that SecureVault will use.
+Grant the user read/write access to the SecureVault database.

 The default database name is:

 securevault

-For a least-privilege configuration, grant readWrite on the securevault database rather than a broad administrative role.
+For least privilege, grant readWrite access to the securevault database instead of assigning a broad administrative role.

 3. Allow the client IP address

-Open Atlas Network Access and add the public IP address of the computer that will run SecureVault.
+Open Network Access and add the public IP address of the computer that will run SecureVault.

-Avoid allowing all addresses (0.0.0.0/0) unless this is a temporary test environment and you understand the risk.
+[!WARNING]Avoid allowing all addresses with 0.0.0.0/0 unless this is a temporary test environment and you understand the risk.

 4. Copy the Java connection string

 Obtain the MongoDB connection string for a Java application.

-It normally has this form:
+It normally follows this format:

 mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=<application-name>

-Replace all placeholders with the real Atlas database-user details.
+Replace every placeholder with the real MongoDB Atlas database-user and cluster details.

-If the database password contains reserved URI characters such as @, #, %, /, :, or ?, percent-encode those characters in the connection string.
+If the password contains reserved URI characters, percent-encode them.

+Examples:

+Character

+Encoded value

+@

+%40

+#

+%23

+%

+%25

+/

+%2F

+:

+%3A

+?

+%3F

-Configure the application
+Configure the Application

-SecureVault deliberately does not require the MongoDB URI to be stored in Java source code.
-Configure it through either a JVM property or an operating-system environment variable.
+SecureVault does not require the MongoDB URI to be stored in the Java source code.

+Configure it with either:

+a JVM property; or

+an operating-system environment variable.

 Option A: NetBeans VM options

 Open the extracted SecureVault folder as a Maven project.

-Right-click the project and select Properties.
+Right-click the project.

+Select Properties.

 Open Run.

-In VM Options, enter the following on one line:
+Enter the following in VM Options on one line:

--Dmongodb.uri=mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=<application-name> -Dmongodb.database=securevault
+-Dmongodb.uri=mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=SecureVault -Dmongodb.database=securevault

 Select OK.

-Do not include XML tags such as <exec.vmArgs> in the VM Options box.
+[!CAUTION]Do not include XML tags such as <exec.vmArgs> in the NetBeans VM Options box.

 Option B: Environment variables

 Windows PowerShell — current session

-$env:MONGODB_URI="mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=<application-name>"
+$env:MONGODB_URI="mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=SecureVault"
 $env:MONGODB_DATABASE="securevault"

+Windows Command Prompt — current session

+set MONGODB_URI=mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=SecureVault
+set MONGODB_DATABASE=securevault

 Windows — persistent variables

-setx MONGODB_URI "mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=<application-name>"
+setx MONGODB_URI "mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=SecureVault"
 setx MONGODB_DATABASE "securevault"

 Restart NetBeans or open a new terminal after using setx.

 macOS or Linux

-export MONGODB_URI='mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=<application-name>'
+export MONGODB_URI='mongodb+srv://<database-user>:<database-password>@<cluster-host>/?appName=SecureVault'
 export MONGODB_DATABASE='securevault'

 The database-name setting is optional.
 SecureVault uses securevault when no custom name is supplied.

 Configuration lookup order

-SecureVault reads configuration in this order:
+SecureVault checks the MongoDB URI in this order:

-JVM property mongodb.uri
+JVM property: mongodb.uri

-Environment variable MONGODB_URI
+Environment variable: MONGODB_URI

-For the database name:
+SecureVault checks the database name in this order:

-JVM property mongodb.database
+JVM property: mongodb.database

-Environment variable MONGODB_DATABASE
+Environment variable: MONGODB_DATABASE

-Default value securevault
+Default value: securevault

 Run SecureVault